Maestro-111/movies-search-system/README.md

 1) We use PostgresSQL to store the data
 2) Users have 3 ways to search for a movie.

    1) By title.
-System will use PostgresSQL full text search to look for the best match based on a title.
+System will use Elastic full text search + fuzzy to look for the best match based on a title.
    2) In a natural language by using custom chat box.
 For that we store text embeddings of each movie in ChromaDB client.
    3) By movie poster.
 For that we store image embeddings of each movie poster in ChromaDB client.